mbshbn/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Apply a distortion correction to raw images.

-Uisng the saved mtx, dist from calibration, I have undistorted an image from a road:
+Uisng the saved `mtx`, `dist` from calibration, I have undistorted an image from a road:

 <p align="center">  <img width="460/1.5" height="300/1.5" src="./output_images/road_undistorted.png"></p>